rojo-rbx/rbx-dom/docs/xml.md

 - Not all Capabilities are mapped to the [Enum.SecurityCapability](https://create.roblox.com/docs/reference/engine/enums/SecurityCapability).

 Encoders SHOULD treat unknown, unmapped or default values as 0 (meaning no capabilities are set).

+[Allows execution of LocalScript or Script with a RunContext value of Client on the client.]: https://create.roblox.com/docs/scripting/capabilities#execution-control
+[Allows execution of Script with a RunContext value of Server on the server.]: https://create.roblox.com/docs/scripting/capabilities#execution-control
+[Allows fetching and receiving instances from outside the sandboxed container.]: https://create.roblox.com/docs/scripting/capabilities#instance-access-control

 ### SharedString
 [SharedString-use]: #sharedstring-1